Does Tribulus Terrestris extract work?

 “It was concluded that T. terrestris did not produce the large gains in strength or lean muscle mass that many manufacturers claim can be experienced within 5-28 days.
 Furthermore, T. terrestris did not alter the urinary T/E (testosterone/epitestosterone) ratio and would not place an athlete at risk of testing positive based on the World Anti-Doping Agency’s urinary T/E ratio limit of 4:1.”

-From the previously cited study, the authors basically concluded that supplementation with tribulus terestris extract had no effects on testosterone levels, increasing strength, or improving lean muscle mass.
+From the previously cited study, the authors basically concluded that supplementation with Tribulus Terrestris extract had no effects on testosterone levels, increasing strength, or improving lean muscle mass.

 Tribulus Terrestris Side Effects:

-On that note, much like ZMA, tribulus terrestris appears to be another sports supplement that’s basically a waste or money for those who’re looking for performance benefits.
+On that note, much like ZMA, Tribulus Terrestris appears to be another sports supplement that’s basically a waste of money for those who’re looking for performance benefits.